Italian Design Center

 The Chinese Design Weeks have developed as big public events of urban innovation, far from the concept of design linked to “products” or “services”, but a ground for experimentation of every form of design.
 The first room of the exhibition shows the results of these investigations in three symbolic cities where innovation is produced and where the future of design is redesigning millions of people’s lives.
 In the second room, the redevelopment process of the Beijing Dashilar district, located southwest of Tian’anmen Square, is explored in depth.
 Started in 2011, it is characterized by a bottom-up planning process.

-© 2023 Dontstop architettura snc
+© 2025 Dontstop architettura srl

 A Mab21 website